TheMarex/ba-thesis/text/4_stabilizer.md

 \end{equation}

 Two methods were proposed to realize this difference in ankle height.
-The first method is straight forward change the reference position of the feet in $z$-direction:
+The first method is to change the reference position of the feet in $z$-direction:

 \begin{equation}
 p^{d*}_R = p^d_R + 0.5 \cdot \left(\begin{array}{c}0 \\ 0 \\ z_{ctl} \end{array}\right)